Radiance-Technologies/prism/README.md

   make install
   ```
   As a side-effect, this command will install and upgrade all PRISM installation dependencies, equivalent to `pip install -Ur requirements.txt`.
 * Verify installation by running unit tests.
-Note that this requires one to have activated an OPAM switch in the current shell (e.g., with `setup_coq.sh`)/
+Note that this requires one to have activated an OPAM switch in the current shell (e.g., with `setup_coq.sh`)
   ```
   make test
   ```